Ciaotou station

-Ciaotou (橋頭 (Ciáotóu, Qiáotóu)) is a railway station in Kaohsiung, Taiwan served by the TRA and Kaohsiung MRT; it can also be transliterated as Qiaotou Station.
+Ciaotou (橋頭 (Ciáotóu, Qiáotóu)) is a railway and metro station in Kaohsiung, Taiwan served by the Taiwan Railway (TR) and Kaohsiung MRT; it can also be transliterated as Qiaotou Station.

-This three-level station serves the TRA and Kaohsiung MRT.
-TRA services operate at ground-level platforms, while KMRT services operate on an elevated platform.
+This three-level station serves the Taiwan Railway and Kaohsiung MRT.
+TR services operate at ground-level platforms, while KMRT services operate on an elevated platform.
 The KMRT station is elevated with an island platform.
 It is located on Zhanqian St. and has two exits.
 The station is 185 meters long.